 7) Chelsea Korpi

-Writer of Inspiration Indulgence a lifestyle blog.
+The Writer of Inspiration Indulgence a lifestyle blog.
 She believes in writing about positivity relationship advice and self-development.
-On this blog you will also find everything from motivation, self help, to dress guides.
+On this blog you will also find everything from motivation, self-help, to dress guides.

 8) Akanksha Redhu

-She writes an award winning blog about fashion, lifestyle, travel, yoga or medias.
+She writes an award-winning blog about fashion, lifestyle, travel, yoga or media.

 10) Gwyneth Paltrow

 She started to write a blog in 2008 sharing advice about food, beauty, style and how she balances it all while working as an actress.
 Her blog is named Goop.com

 Bright Bazaar blog was founded in 2009 by Will Taylor.
 This is the place where Will blogs about h his love for colorful design, travel, and fashion.
 Bright Bazaar blog is recommended by such recognized publishing houses as Elle Decor, Martha Stewart Living and many others.

 Shut Up and Go is a blog founded by a pair of well-known YouTubers: American Damon Dominique and Brazilian Joanna (Jo) Franco.
 See for yourself that the world has no limits, live as you dreamed, no one will stop you – unless you yourself.